yuyatinnefeld/parallel-programming/README.md

 ## ⚡ About ⚡
-In this project you can learn Python parallel programming to execute multiple instructions simultaneously, increases the overall processing throughput
+In this project you can learn parallel programming (Python & Java) to execute multiple instructions simultaneously, increases the overall processing throughput
 This can help to writing faster and more efficient applications.

 ## Info